-The Regional Jobs and Investment Package (package) is a $200 million Australian Government initiative designed to create local jobs and growth, help diversify regional economies and build strong communities.
+The Regional Jobs and Investment Package (RJIP) is a $220 million Australian Government initiative designed to create local jobs and growth, help diversify regional economies and build stronger communities.

-Following a local planning process, eligible regions will be able to access between $20 million and $30 million in funding under the package across three streams:
+Following a local planning process, eligible regions will be able to access between $20 million and $30 million in funding under the packages across three streams:

 Business innovation grants;